vinlin24/csm151b-notebooks/02 ISA.md

 Similarly, this is like: `x5 = x1 + 10`.

-Operations supported by the ALU include (and consider their `I` variants too):
+Operations supported by the ALU include:

 * Arithmetic (`ADD`, `SUB`, `ADDI`)
 * Logical (`OR`, `AND`, `XOR`, `ORI`, `ANDI`, `XORI`)